Nervous about travelling in India?

-Many travellers are apprehensive about travelling to India and don’t think it is worth visiting- and Hazel was one of them.
-Having heard it was noisy, dirty and busy, (not really a combination that would make India worth it) Hazel didn’t think that it sounded like a place you could have a relaxing holiday at all.
+Having heard it was noisy, dirty and busy, Hazel didn’t think that India sounded like a place you could have a relaxing holiday at all.
 However, her son James is one of the resident India specialists here at ETG – and he was determined to change her mind.

-Suffice to say she is very, very glad she gave it a go…
+While holidays should be a time when you can relax and unwind, they should also bring you something new, and visiting India is exactly that.
 “It was definitely out of my comfort zone,” Hazel tells me, when I called for a chat a couple of weeks after she returned from her travels in India.
 “I wouldn’t have chosen it myself.
 But I knew my husband wanted to, and James said we’d enjoy it.”

 James didn’t just ‘say’ they’d enjoy it.
 James was convinced they’d enjoy it.
 In fact, his parents originally came to him to ask about travelling to Sri Lanka, and James told them, point blank, that they had to go to India instead.